akshitabakshi/Tic-Tac-Toe/README.md

 Model View Controller
 - commonly used for developing user interfaces
-- When building the application, we have 3 separate concerns, --1.
-View
+- When building the application, we have 3 separate concerns,
+- 1. View
---Handle UI only events like toggling the menu
+- Handle UI only events like toggling the menu
---2.
-Store
+- 2. Store
--- Responsible for getting state, saving state and emitting state change events --3.
+- Responsible for getting state, saving state and emitting state change events -3.
 App (Coontroller)
--- Orchestrates between state and view
+- Orchestrates between state and view